nigelhorne/NJH-Snippets/README.md

 It reads the GPS (geotag) information from a JPG and reverse geo-codes it to print the address.

+## max

+lists the larges files in the current directory tree, sorted by size.

 ## peek.c

 Reads input files, converts them to S-records, and sends them